Women's work: Women in STEM

 Only 28% of the STEM workforce is made up by women.
 In early education, there are approximately an equal number of boys and girls who take math and science courses.
-However, the number of women who choose to further their studies in science or math in post secondary school, drops significantly.
-In fact, men outnumber women in every sector of STEM by a vastly disproportionate level.
+However, the number of women who choose to further their studies in science or math in post secondary school drops significantly.
 A contributing factor to this is the implicit bias that science and math fields are typically seen as "male", while arts and humanities are more often seen as "female".
 This bias not only impacts the ways people view women in these fields, but it also creates an inner bias where women are less likely to pursue a career in science or math.
-On the other hand it has been found that egalitarian policies are seen to decrease rather then increase women participation in STEM, known as the gender-equality paradox.

 There is often also a negative association with women who partake in "men's work".
 Unless a woman is quite obviously successful in their job, they are often seen as less competent than men in these "male" positions.
 In contrast, if a woman is competent and successful in a job that is considered to be more "masculine", then she is much less likely to be viewed as likeable.
 Both likeability and competence are needed to be truly successful in these fields, which creates another barrier in having a proportionate number of women to men in the STEM fields.